lolotrgeek/node-data-finder/README.md

 `timeout` - a date or count in milliseconds when the cache expires

+`debug` - set to `info` to log finder activity or set tp `expires` to return expiration of cache with data

 ## Todo
 - update tests and test runner
 - retrieve data timeout api
+- options for advanced requests